pxlxingliang/abacus-test/README.md

 - `dpks_descriptor`: the descriptor of dpks.
 If is not null, will link the dpks file for each example.
 - `extra_files`: the extra files that will be lniked to each example folder.
 Such as: ["abc.py","def.json"].
 - `abacus2qe`: if convert the ABACUS input to QE input.
 Default is false.
 Now support the convert of cell, coordinate, kpt, pp, and normal scf/relax/cell-relax calculation, and settings of symmetry/smearing/mixing/scf_thr/force_thr/stress_thr, and the magnetic setting of atom type.
+- `qe_setting`: the setting of QE input.
+Here has three types settings:
+    - specify params in "system","control","electrons","ions","cell".
+Like: "system": {"ibrav":0},...
+    - specify a block, and key is the title of block, and value is a list of all block lines.
+Like: "HUBBARD (ortho-atom)" : ["U Fe1-3d 5.3",..]
+    - some special keys:
+        - "version": the version of QE, default is 7.0.
+In different version, the format of QE input is different.
+- `abacus2vasp`: if convert the ABACUS input to VASP input.
+Default is false.
+Now support the convert of cell, coordinate, kpt, and normal scf/relax/cell-relax calculation, and settings of symmetry/smearing/mixing/scf_thr/force_thr/dft_plus_u/nupdown/lspinorb/noncolin, and the magnetic setting of atom type.
+Will set EDIFF based on scf_thr, and is scf_thr/1e-2 for PW and scf_thr/1e-1 for LCAO.
+- `potcar`: the path of POTCARs, or a dict of POTCAR, such as: {"H":"H.psp8","O":"O.psp8"}.
+If is a path, there should has some subfolders, and the folder name is the element name, and there should has a POTCAR file in each subfolder.
+If is a dict, the key is the element name, and the value is the POTCAR file name.
+- `vasp_setting`: two types of settings:
+    - specify the value if INCAR.
+Like: "ENCUT": 500, "EDIFF": 1e-5, ...
+    - some special settings:
+        - "emax_coef": the coefficient of ecutwfc, the real ENCUT = E_MAX * emax_coef, where E_MAX is the recommended value in POTCAR.
+Default is 1.5.

 If there has more than two types of mixing, will put inputs in a subfolder named by 00000, 00001, 00002, ...